Tameness in generalized metric structures: Galois types in -AECs.

-Notice that we consider only Galois types of elements, i.e. Galois $1$-types.
+Notice that we consider only Galois types of elements; that is, Galois $1$-types.
 Nonetheless, all of the results here extend easily to types of finite tuples.
 We now show that the set of Galois types comes with a natural $\V$-metric structure.